-A boundary survey locates, describes, and maps the property lines of a parcel of land described in a deed.
+A boundary survey locates, describes, and maps the parcel’s property lines described in a deed.
 It will also indicate the extent of any easements or encroachments and may show the limitations imposed on the property by state or local regulations.
 A boundary survey may be an original survey or a retracement survey.

 An original survey is a subdivision of land into smaller tracts, such as the original warrant surveys for subdividing the lands of William Penn.
-Any subdivision of an existing tract of land is also an original survey and the performance of such as a survey is dictated by the client’s needs, site considerations, state laws and local ordinances governing subdivisions.
+Any subdivision of an existing tract of land is also an original survey.
+The performance of such a survey is dictated by the client’s needs, site considerations, state laws, and local ordinances governing subdivisions.
 However, before a tract of land can be subdivided, a retracement survey must establish its corners and boundaries.